<

 Installation consisting of 31 objects, two poles and a sound piece

-mix of different fabrics, yarn, tape, textile ink, clothes hangers, bamboo, concrete
+Mix of different fabrics, yarn, tape, textile ink, clothes hangers, bamboo, concrete, wooden poles, fabric, steel

 The installation emerged from the Reconstructing the Senses project.
 Year after year she started the day with a drawing: in the rhythm of the daily ritual act she connected with birds, plants and insects.
 From this flow of images, Mariëlle developed a new large-scale and at the same time fragile installation: Take me where it hurts.
 After watching the Japanese animation NAUSICAÄ - of the valley of the wind - (1984) in which powerful insects guard a poisonous jungle Mariëlle Videler fantasized about creating a group of imaginary organisms.
-Her guides might help solve contemporary climatic dilemmas and threats.

 Walking around the installation you see that the back, the back shields, are made of contrasting glossy dark green agricultural tarpaulin and identically lined with silk fringes and purple ribbon.
-Further on in the room are two diagonally placed long poles covered with purple fabric, where you can listen to the story Green (2020).